Kubernetes clusters

 • Users were constantly reporting issues with features based on this model.

-For this reason, we started to build features based on a new model, the GitLab agent.
+For this reason, the certificate-based integration was deprecated to focus on the new model, GitLab agent for Kubernetes.
 Maintaining both methods in parallel caused a lot of confusion and significantly increased the complexity to use, develop, maintain, and document them.
-For this reason, we decided to deprecate them to focus on the new model.
+As a result, both were deprecated in favor of the new model.
+Certificate-based features continue to:

-If you need more time to migrate to GitLab agent, you can enable the feature flag named certificate_based_clusters, which was introduced in GitLab 15.0.
+If you need more time to migrate to the GitLab agent for Kubernetes, you can enable the feature flag named certificate_based_clusters, which was introduced in GitLab 15.0.
 This feature flag re-enables the certificate-based Kubernetes integration.

 Deprecated features